|

 - 2004 - The Rose Parade takes place in Pasadena, California.
 Included is a 100-foot tall Twilight Zone Tower of Terror float.

 - 1959 - The "Frostbite" race is held in Fort Worth, Texas.
-Delmo Johnson, owner of Johnson Chevrolet dealership, enters a Corvette and wins the race.
+Delmo Johnson, owner of Johnson Chevrolet dealership, enters with a 1959 Corvette and wins in his class.
 This is the first time he has entered a race.

 - 1968 - Effective this day, the 1968 model Corvette with L88 engine is recognized by the FIA as a Group III touring car.